aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/aws-services/vpc.md

 # VPC Flow Logs
-[VPC Flow Logs](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html) enables you to capture information about the IP traffic going to and from network interfaces in your VPC.
+[VPC Flow Logs](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html) enable you to capture information about the IP traffic going to and from network interfaces in your VPC.

 ## Create log ingestion
 You can create a log ingestion into AOS either by using the Log Hub console or by deploying a standalone CloudFormation stack.

 !!! important "Important"
-    - LogHub only supports VPCs who publish the flow log data to an Amazon S3 bucket.
+    - Log Hub only supports VPCs who publish the flow log data to an Amazon S3 bucket.
 The S3 Bucket region must be the same as the Log Hub solution region.
     - The AOS index is rotated on a daily basis, and cannot be adjusted.

 ### Using the Log Hub Console